-Write an academic essay of 1500-2000 words to explain the biological concept of homeostasis, using the example of human thermoregulation (body temperature regulation).
-For details, read the Essay Writing Handbook for
+Write an academic essay of 1500-2000 words to explain the biological concept of homeostasis, using the example of human blood glucose homeostasis.
+For details, read the Essay Writing Handbook for BIOL40108 and see the additional resources available in Moodle.

-BIOL40108 and see the additional resources available in Moodle.
 Requirements for the essay: